 Simon got some food, I ate more popsicles, and we watched “The Office.”

 Finally around 10 p.m., I was declared to “have no cervix left!”
 Yee haw.
-The same doctor that had delivered my son Sebastian was on call again (and I really like her), so she got there around 10:45 p.m. and the pushing began.
+The same doctor that had delivered my middle child was on call again (and I really like her), so she got there around 10:45 p.m. and the pushing playdate began.

 B-b-b-back up for a warm minute real quick.
-Everyone kept saying that I was just going to “sneeze that baby out” and that there was “no way” I would deliver the baby on December 31st.
+Everyone kept saying that I was just going to “sneeze that baby out” and that there was “no way” I would deliver the baby on December 31.
 The nurse was even worried about a possible precipitous delivery (which I was not looking forward to because the residents on call that cover precips were male, and I know them and … no).
-I didn’t even do any practice pushing because, well, third babies just slide right out, right?
+I didn’t even do any practice pushing because, well, third babies just slide right out compared to your first child, right?
 Right.

 More pushing, counting, cheering.
 No baby.
 The doctor was still in her graphic tee and showed no signs of gowning up for any sort of delivery, so I was getting slightly discouraged and started profusely apologizing.
 Was I a bad pusher?
 They exist!
 Had the third baby thrown me into “bad pusher” camp?
 Simon assured me that I wasn’t but that maybe I should focus more of my energy on pushing and less of my energy scrunching my face while pushing.